 Growth in Food Business events are ongoing.
 The Food Sector Coordination Project is holding a provincial tour that intends to gather food business operators together to think about how to implement the development areas’ actions in the region and how to spread successful practices.
 More on the events (in Finnish).

 The Food Sector Newsletter (in Finnish) is released once per week.
-Subscribe to the newsletter from email@example.com.
-Here you can find a few of the latest newsletters:From the National Food Sector Coordination Project.
+Subscribe to the newsletter from firstname.lastname@example.org.
+Here you can find a few of the latest newsletters (in Finnish):From the National Food Sector Coordination Project.

 The food sector includes wide and multidimensional ways that could support and strengthen businesses in the field.
 Various development activities are carried out in the field, but knowledge on its results and effects remains inadequate and scattered.
 Effective and results-oriented, nationwide coordination in the food sector will provide additional and new value in both the short and long term.

 The project aims, primarily, to enhance cooperation between the food sector’s developers and businesses and to increase activity in development functions.
 The project focuses on